paoloserra/MeerKATHI-docs/sphinx/manual/intro/index.rst

 section of this manual.

 Normally, users will not have to touch anything but the configuration file.
-They can check what has happened through a variety of data products, diagnostic plots and log files.
+They can check what has happened through a variety of data products, including images, diagnostic plots and log files.
 A list of all MeerKATHI data products is available at the :ref:`products` section of this manual.

 In the rest of this Introduction we give a brief description of each worker.
 A more comprehensive